shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 -   Ersatzica fixes the boots
 -   Mudrich breaks Ersie’s workshop door
 -   Ersatzica wears the boots for the first time
+-   Ersatzica turns into a cat for the first time

-# Chapter 3
+# Chapter 4

 Summary: Cat Ersatzica escapes to cat outpost

--   Cat Ersatzica escapes to the cat outpost, possibly with the help of Fisher and Magystra
+-   Cat Ersatzica escapes the wolf village
--   Awoomoon tasks Lemilay with finding Ersatzica
+-   (offscreen) Awoomoon tasks Lemilay with finding Ersatzica
--   Lemilay mistakenly runs into Magystra, but nothing happens
+-   (offscreen) Lemilay mistakenly runs into Magystra, but nothing happens
--   Fisher helps Ersatzica across the river, then they go back to cat outpost
--   Magystra is stuck overnight in wolf village
+-   (offscreen) Magystra is stuck overnight in wolf village

 # Chapter 5

-Summary: Ersatzica spends a day as a cat
+Summary: Ersatzica spends a day as a cat •

+• Fisher helps Ersatzica across the river, then they go back to cat outpost

 -   Ersatzica meets Fisher, cat outpost
 -   Ersatzica hangs out with Fisher
 -   Fisher shows Ersatzica heirloom encyclopedia
 -   Fisher and Ersatzica talk about Yotleph
 -   Cat Ersatzica reveals to Fisher that she’s a wolf
--   Lemilay uses hindsight to track down Ersatzica
+-   (offscreen) Lemilay uses hindsight to track down Ersatzica
 -   Lemilay, Wryonin, Mudrich rescue Ersatzica, bring her the wolf skin
--   Magystra comes back to cat outpost (offscreen)
+-   (offscreen) Magystra comes back to cat outpost
--   Magystra claws out Fisher’s eye (offscreen)
+-   (offscreen) Magystra claws out Fisher’s eye

 # Chapter 6